maddenp/iotaa/README.md

     Show version info and exit
 ```

 Specifying positional arguments `m f hello 88` calls task function `f` in module `m` with arguments `hello: str` and `88: int`.
 Positional arguments `args` are parsed with the `json` library into Python values.
-To support intra-run idempotence (i.e. multiple tasks may depend on the same task, but the latter will only be evaluated/executed once), JSON values parsed to Python `dict` objects will be converted to a hashable (and therefore cacheable) `dict` subtype, and `list` objects will be converted to `tuple`s.
+To support intra-run idempotency (i.e. multiple tasks may depend on the same task, but the latter will only be evaluated/executed once), JSON values parsed to Python `dict` objects will be converted to a hashable (and therefore cacheable) `dict` subtype, and `list` objects will be converted to `tuple`s.
 Both should be treated as read-only in `iotaa` application code.

 It is assumed that `m` is importable by Python by customary means.
 As a convenience, if `m` is a valid absolute or relative path (perhaps specified as `m.py` or `/path/to/m.py`), its parent directory is automatically added to `sys.path` so that it can be loaded.